Avery2/Abortion-Data-Exploration/README.md

   <p>Proportion of missing values by year and multiple questionnaires for 2000.</p>
 </div>

-## 4.5 Fill Missing Values
+## 4.5 How can I fix these missing values?

-Now that I knew the reason for the missing values, I had a better idea of how to replace them.
+Now that I knew the reason for the missing values, I had a better idea of how to replace them without misrepresenting the data.
 I will skip the details for brevity, but besides `religious_activity` I was able to replace the `NA` values with something to represent that a question was not asked.

 With this long step of cleaning data over, I could start plotting in Tableau.